Drizin/InterpolatedStrings/README.md

 # Interpolated String Builder

-**[InterpolatedStringBuilder](src/InterpolatedStrings/InterpolatedStringBuilder.cs) is like a StringBuilder but for Interpolated Strings (FormattableString)**

-It's an implementation of `FormattableString` with support for concatenating strings, replace, insert, etc.
+**[InterpolatedStringBuilder](src/InterpolatedStrings/InterpolatedStringBuilder.cs) is a `FormattableString` with support for concatenating other interpolated strings, replace(), insert(), etc**

-This project was based on [DapperQueryBuilder](https://github.com/Drizin/DapperQueryBuilder).
+It's similar to a StringBuilder but for Interpolated Strings (FormattableString)

 # Quickstart